seank-com/notes/machine-config/Linux-server.md

 ## Configure ssh Identity

-On you development machine run the following from a bash shell to generate a certificate
+On your development machine run the following from a bash shell to generate a certificate

 ```
 # when prompted for a filename enter server-access-key.pem